-Prmance Revenue of RM4.1 million Gross Profit of RM2.6 million EBITDA increased from RM0.1 million to RM0.9 million • Increased participation from public hospitals through a long-term contract with their intermanagement company such as Radicare and Medivest. grated facilities 02 Enhanced relationships with all KPJ Klang Valley Hospitals in order to get at least 80% of their surgical instruments to be sent to SSSB.
+Perfoi Highli 2018 Revenue of RM4.1 million Gross Profit of RM2.6 million EBITDA increased from RM0.1 million to RM0.9 million • Increased participation from public hospitals through a long-term contract with their integrated facilities management company such as Radicare and Medivest.
+02 Enhanced relationships with all KPJ Klang Valley Hospitals in order to get at least 80% of their surgical instruments to be sent to SSSB.
 Expanded services to 2 medical centres .
-Provide customised services like of surgical instrument.
-Expanded ad-hoc services to a hospitals.
-Installation of CCTV within the entire building area for safety purposes.
+Provide customised services like washing or packin of surgical instrument.
+Expanded services to 2 medical centres .
+05 Installation of CCTV within the entire building area for safety purposes.
 Monitored staff performance as part of service quality improvement initiative.
-07 07 Standardised surgical instruments among KPJ Klang Valley hospitals, with standardised sets rotated to all Klang Valley hospitals in order to resolve the issue of unavailable surgical sets when required by surgeons.
-Purchased instruments from Pal in order to resolve the issue of instruments at KPJ Klang Valley Cost saving initiatives to target point a lack of back up hospitals.
+07 Standardised surgical instruments among KPJ Klang Valley hospitals, with standardised sets rotated to all Klang Valley hospitals in order to resolve the issue of unavailable surgical sets when required by surgeons.
+Purchased instruments from Pakistan and India in order to resolve the issue of a lack of back up instruments at KPJ Klang Valley hospitals.
+Cost saving initiatives to target positive EBITDA in 2018